Shanghai International Circuit

+The Shanghai International Circuit features over 10 top-tier domestic car racing events annually.
+It also boasts Shanghai's only world-class outdoor go-karting track.

+As a nationally recognized 4A-rated tourist attraction, the circuit features tourism, shopping, dining, entertainment, and sports.

+The track was resurfaced ahead of the 2025 Chinese Grand Prix.

 History

 Shanghai International Circuit was conceived by the Shanghai authorities as a way to showcase the city to the world.
 A 5.3 sq km site was chosen in the Jiading District in the north west of the city, close to major car parts manufacturing facilities and a budget of 2.6 billion yuan ($450 million) raised through a government-funded joint-venture company, the Shanghai Jiushi Group.

 Herman Tilke was chosen to design the track and associated buildings, and between April and May 2003, engineers visited the site to draw up their plans.
 The site was actually a swampland, previously used as rice paddy fields, and extensive groundworks had to be completed to construct the circuit.
 For 18 months some 3,000 workers were on site daily to complete the facility – a remarkable feat of both engineering and logistics.

 When it opened, visitors found a vast complex, dominated by the main grandstand and pit complex, which featured wing-like viewing platforms crossing the circuit at either end.
 This can hold 30,000 spectators alone, and others around the circuit take the total capacity to 200,000.
 Paddock facilities were also unique – each of the F1 teams had its own building, arranged like pavilions in a lake to resemble the ancient Yu Garden in Shanghai.

 The Shanghai International Circuit is the first in China to be purpose-built for Formula One and it hosts FIA Formula One World Championship Chinese Grand Prix every year since 2004.
-The circuit also holds a number of global high-profile series, including the FIA World Endurance Championship and the Blancpain GT Series Asia.
+The circuit also held a number of global high-profile series, including the FIA World Endurance Championship and the GT World Challenge Asia.